MatthewK100000/RatingsModel/README.md

   <img src="images/product2.png" width="55%" height="70%" />
   <img src="images/product2ratings.png" width="30%" height="10%" />
 </p>
 Once again, is there a strong, statistically significant, public consensus at 5 stars?
-This is the same as asking: what is one minus the probability that people have a 5 star preference over the other stars?
+This is the same as asking: how small is one minus the probability that people have a 5 star preference over the other stars?
 <br> <br />

 Create an instance of the model via an alternative constructor: